FRC5190/2020Training/kotlin/loops.md

 1. Create a new project called `Loops` and a new Kotlin file within your project.
 Name the file `main`.
 Create your `main` method.
-1. Create a new Koltin class within your project and name it `loops`.
+1. Create a new Kotlin class within your project and name it `loops`.
 2. Create a method called `basicForLoops`.
 Write four seperate for loops that will...
     - print variable x in 0-10 inclusive
     - print variable x in 0-10 not inlusive of 10